Tuition-Supported Pre-Kindergarten Program Registration Process

 - Students who live in the district will be considered first if the program size is limited.

-- All Pre-K forms and registration forms must be complete at the time of registration.
+- All Pre-K forms and registration forms must be completed at the time of registration.

 - All enrollment documents must be provided before the child will be enrolled.